nanostudio-org/nanogp2/README.md

 `$albums_filter` is used to filter albums out.
 Albums with a title containing one of the string will not be displayed.

-**Client secret should never be shared**.
+:heavy_exclamation_mark: **Client secret should never be shared** :heavy_exclamation_mark: .
 Only your nanogp2 installation should access it.

 ---